Technigo/project-music-releases-vite/instructions.md

 ## Requirements
 X- Your app should have components
 - Your page should look as close as possible to the design provided.
-- You should display the following for each album:
+X You should display the following for each album:
   X-   album cover image
   X-   album name
-  -   the name of each artist involved with a comma between
+  X-  the name of each artist involved with a comma between X- Hover effects:
-- Hover effects:
-  - When you hover over an album, it should go darker, and you should show a play button, a favourite button, and the ellipsis (see the design sketch)
+  X- When you hover over an album, it should go darker, and you should show a play button, a favourite button, and the ellipsis (see the design sketch)
-  - When you hover over the play button, it should grow (see the design sketch)
-  - Hovering an artist name or an album name should match the design sketch X- When you click on the album, it should link to the album's external url in the data X- When you click on an artist, it should link to the artist's external url in the data X- Your page should be responsive:
+  X When you hover over the play button, it should grow (see the design sketch) X- Hovering an artist name or an album name should match the design sketch X- When you click on the album, it should link to the album's external url in the data X- When you click on an artist, it should link to the artist's external url in the data X- Your page should be responsive: